-This year alone 127 new superyachts have been delivered to their owners, with the largest measuring 143m.
-There are currently 455 new yachts on order at various stages of design and build.
-A new yacht can take 4 – 5 years to build from contract to launch.
+In 2017 there were 127 new superyachts delivered to their owners, with the largest measuring 143m.
+With 455 new yachts on order at various stages of design and build.
+Did you know a new yacht can take 4 – 5 years to build from contract to launch!

 How much could I earn?

 Crew members live on board and are paid a generous MONTHLY salary in return for your hard work and high levels of service.
 Most of your living expenses are also covered by the owner, you would not expect to have to pay rent, food, electricity or water bills for example.
 Your earnings, which are typically paid in Euros, are also tax free!
 The below is a good example of wages by position onboard which was compiled following a 2016 salary survey conducted by Yachting Pages.